Martinas Rankin: Houston Texans

 The Houston Texas selected Rankin in the third round with the 80th overall pick in the 2018 NFL draft.
 Rankins was the eighth offensive tackle drafted in 2018.
 The pick used to draft Rankin was acquired in a trade that sent Duane Brown to the Seattle Seahawks.
 On May 10, 2018, the Texans signed Rankin to a four-year, $3.54 million contract that includes a signing bonus of $901,268.

 The Texans stated they drafted Rankin to play offensive tackle although many scouts and draft experts viewed him as an interior offensive lineman in the NFL.
 During rookie minicamp, Rankin sustained a foot injury which required surgery and was sidelined for the entire training camp.

 Kansas City Chiefs

 On August 31, 2019, Rankin was traded to the Kansas City Chiefs in exchange for running back Carlos Hyde.
 He started five games at left guard before suffering a knee injury in Week 10.
-He was placed on injured reserve on November 11, 2019.
-During his absence, the Chiefs went on to win Super Bowl LIV, their first championship in 50 years.
-He was placed on the active/physically unable to perform list (PUP) at the start of training camp on July 31, 2020.
-He was moved to the reserve/PUP list at the start of the regular season on September 5, 2020.
-He was activated on November 10.
-He was placed on the reserve/COVID-19 list by the Chiefs on November 16, 2020, and activated on November 23.
-He was waived on June 17, 2021.
+He was placed on injured reserve on November 11.
+During his absence, the Chiefs went on to win Super Bowl LIV over the San Francisco 49ers, their first championship in 50 years.

+Rankin was placed on the active/physically unable to perform list (PUP) at the start of training camp on July 31, 2020.
+He was moved to the reserve/PUP list at the start of the regular season on September 5.
+Rankin was activated on November 10.
+He was placed on the reserve/COVID-19 list by the Chiefs on November 16, and activated on November 23.

+Rankin was waived by Kansas City on June 17, 2021.